WrightDanG/FromVin/README.md

 ## Attribution
+- External links to wine tasting guides found at the [WineFolly](https://winefolly.com/) resource.
 - Assistance with adding django messages found at [Ordinarycoders.com](https://www.ordinarycoders.com/blog/article/django-messages-framework)
 - Assistance with deploying static files with heroku found at [dev.to](https://dev.to/developerroad/tutorial-deploying-a-django-app-on-heroku-4k6o)
 - Images resized for deployment using [Resizeimage.net](https://resizeimage.net/)